 Clean the scanner glass.
 Any dust specks or smudges on the glass will appear on your scanned images.
 Using a lint-free wipe, carefully clean the scanner glass.
 Take a tip from the photo scanning service pros and wear white cotton gloves when you are working with the scanner and photos to avoid leaving smudges from skin oils on either surface.

 Set the type of scan.
 Most pros recommend that you use the color setting even if you are scanning old black and white photos because it gives you more flexibility during the editing process.
-Generally you will want to scan photos at 300dpi at minimum, 600dpi is better, although it will take up a lot of storage room on your computer until you transfer everything to CD/DVD.
+Generally, you will want to scan photos at 300dpi at minimum, 600dpi is better.

 Saving Your Scan: Decide on a file format